Humayun: Kandahar and onward

-In March 1546, Humayun began a campaign in northern Afghanistan, Badakhshan, against the local ruler, Mirza Sulaiman, who had recently been freed from Kamran’s influence in Kabul.
-Accompanied by Askari, Humayun ordered the execution of Yadgar Nasir Mirza because he was showing signs of disloyalty.
-At Tirgiran, he defeated Sulaiman, who then fled to Kulab.
-Humayun continued on to Kishm and Qila Zafar, but a serious illness weakened his forces and allowed Kamran to leave Sindh.
-With help from his father-in-law Shah Husain, Kamran returned to Afghanistan, captured Ghazni (executing its governor Zahid Beg), and advanced on Kabul.
-Kamran took Kabul by force, terrorising many of Humayun’s supporters.
-Despite harsh winter conditions, Humayun hurried back, besieged the city for several months, and the fighting became so fierce that Kamran even placed Akbar on the battlements, exposing him to enemy fire.
-Realising he could not hold the fort, Kamran escaped through a breach in the wall on 27 April 1547, narrowly avoiding capture.
-Initially seeking support from Mirza Sulaiman, Kamran then allied with the Uzbek chief Pir Muhammad Khan of Balkh to capture much of Badakhshan.
 In response, Humayun launched a second campaign against Badakhshan in June 1548.
 He travelled through Andarab, where Mirza Hindal joined him from Qunduz, to Taliqan, which he besieged.
 When Kamran failed to secure further Uzbek support, he surrendered on 17 August 1548 and was granted Kulab, north of the Oxus, as his fief, a move that was seen as an insult by the former rulers of Kabul and Badakhshan.
 Humayun then returned to Kabul in October.
 By February 1549, Humayun led another campaign, this time against Balkh and the Uzbeks, who had long been his enemies.
 Even though Mirza Hindal and Mirza Sulaiman supported him, Kamran refused to help.
-Early successes against Pir Muhammad Khan’s forces nearly enabled Humayun to capture Balkh, but the news of Kamran’s attack on Kabul demoralised his troops, resulting in a chaotic retreat and heavy losses.
+Early successes against Pir Muhammad Khan's forces nearly enabled Humayun to capture Balkh, but the news of Kamran's attack on Kabul demoralised his troops, resulting in a chaotic retreat and heavy losses.
 Meanwhile, Kamran seized Taliqan and Qila Zafar and clashed with Mirza Hindal, though he was eventually forced back into the Hazara region.